 What is great about all the tourist attractions in Mount Gambier is that they are very close to each other – all if them are only a few kilometres apart so you can reach all of the sights very quickly in a car.

 The Blue Lake is a vibrantly blue lake that fills one of the extinct volcano craters.
-It is considered the best thing to see in Mount Gambier, and for good reason – it is truly stunning and very unique!
+It is one of the most famous landmarks in South Australia and is considered the best thing to see in Mount Gambier!
+And for good reason – it is truly stunning and very unique!
 The warmer summer months (December – March) are the best time to visit the stunning Blue Lake as the water turns cobalt blue during this time.
 During the rest of the year the lake turns a dark grey colour – thought to be because of the cooler temperatures.

 The lake was formed around 4,800 years ago by a volcanic eruption.
 This is actually considered very recent in geological terms!
 It is free to visit and you can access it any time of the day.